There’s nothing more vexing than experiencing stuttering in games.

 Texture Quality

-This is another major player when lowering stuttering in games.
+This is another major player when reducing stuttering in games.
 As it’s self-explanatory, we’ll quickly sum it up: lower texture quality means more FPS but inferior-looking graphics.
 This is sometimes a trade-off worth making.

 Update Your GPU Driver